qdu-bioinfo/PM_CNN/README.md

                                         [--sequence] //clustering results
                                         [--res] //ROC curve for each label
                                         [--batch_size] //batch_size
+                                        [--batch_norm] //batch normalization
+                                        [--test_num] //number of test sets
+                                        [--label_sum] //total number of labels
+                                        [--feature_sum] //total number of features
-                                        [--learning_rate] //learning rate
+                                        [--shape] //total number of neurons after channel merging [--learning_rate] //learning rate
                                         [--channel] //number of input and output channels [--kernel_size] //Convolution kernel size
                                         [--strides] //strides size
 ```

-#### Example running:
+#### Example running(Dataset 1):

 The human oral microbiome data contains 1587 samples with 1554 OTUs.
+Contains three states: health, periodontitis, and gingivitis, and labels them with 0, 1, and 2 respectively.
+Divide 70% of the samples into the training set and 30% of the samples into the test set.
 See our paper for description details.
 Also, in order for you to run our program quickly, we integrated the training and testing parts of the model.
 The output results can be viewed in the console, or please move to the result folder, we have saved 10 running results in advance for your quick viewing.

 ```
 cd PM_CNN/model